-Please respond to the following questions, circle ap propri ate ans wer and initial: Have you read, and do you understand this policy?
+Please respond to the following questions, circle appropriate answer and initial:

+Have you read, and do you understand this policy?
 Yes No Initials: Do you have any questions about this policy?
-Yes No Initials: Do you know how to file a complaint should you ever have a problem with discrimination harassment, bullying, sexual misconduct or retaliation or if you see inappropriate behaviors at work?
-Yes No Initials: If you ever have a problem or concern regarding discrimination, harassment, bullying, sexual miscon workplace, please list three individuals who within o your concerns with: 1) 2) Initials: our orga anizatio on you can address Are you aware of any behaviors going on either in our workplace or outside the workplace that may impact the workplace and that are inconsistent with this policy?
-Yes No Initials: Employee Signature: Date: Print name: I certify that the above person has received th Harassment, Bullying and Sexual Misconduct and t with him/her.
-2 0 Supervisor Signature: I Date:
+Yes No Initials: Do you know how to file a complaint should you eve discrimination harassment, bullying, sexual miscond inappropriate behaviors at work? uct, ret aliation If you ever have a problem or concern regarding disc bullying, sexual misconduct or retaliation in the wor individuals who within our organization you can add kplace, please list three 1) 2) Initials: 3) Are you aware of any behaviors going on either in or workplace that may impact the workplace and that a policy? re inco nsisten Employee Signature: Date: Print name: I certify that the above person has received th

+I certify that the above person has received the Policy against Discrimination, Harassment, Bullying and Sexual Misconduct and that I have reviewed this checklist with him/her.

+Supervisor Signature: Date: 1 0